|SHAME ITSELF #1 cover by Skottie Young|

 On November 2, an assemblage of talent from the world of comics and comedy team up to showcase a seldom seen side of Spider-Man, The Hulk, the Fantastic Four and other luminaries from the House of Ideas in SHAME ITSELF.
 Over the next week, we’ll be speaking with these humor heavy hitters to learn a bit more about them, their Marvel fandom, what they’ve got planned and more.

-Marvel.com: How did you get involved with Marvel and this project?
+Marvel.com: How did you become involved in the project?

-Marvel.com: Where did you come up with the idea for “Triple Z,” your story in SHAME ITSELF?
+Marvel.com: How did you come up with the idea for your SHAME ITSELF framing sequence involving Psycho-Man?